-How To Use Google Sheets To Create A Monthly Expenses Template & Income/Profit Tracker
+How To Use Google Sheets To Track Income & Expenses – With Template!

 If you run a multi-level business you likely need more advanced software, but if you are an entrepreneur with your own start-up, a blogger, or sell hand-made crafts, etc. then Google Sheets might be exactly the free solution you need to keep track of your financial ins and outs for tax purposes and business planning.

 If you’ve never used Excel or Google Sheets before, it’s not as overwhelming as it may seem!
 My video tutorial below will help you learn some of the basics of how to start a new Google Sheets spreadsheet, format cells in it, and implement basic formulas.
 I will walk you through how to build a spreadsheet just like the one that I use to track my blogging income and expenses every month.

 As an added bonus, I’ve included a link below to access my income and expense template in Google Sheets completely free of charge!

 You NEED to track your business expenses and income.
 The information is essential for tax purposes.
 In addition, having a clear understanding of your business finances and your monthly ins and outs is also vital to growing your business.
 You need to be able to see how much profit you are bringing in and how your expenses are impacting your business to make smart strategic decisions.

 Google Sheets is a great free tool to help you put together a clear tracking system!
 Watch below to learn how and scroll down to access my Google Sheets income template completely free of charge.

 If you’re not a video person I’ve also spelled out step-by-step instructions below for how to create my basic income and expense tracking spreadsheet in Google Sheets.
 I HIGHLY recommend watching the video if you are not familiar with Google Sheets, but all of the details are also included in the written instructions.